What is Phishing?

 Gone phishing?
 Cybercriminals sure have, but it’s not just catch and release anymore.
 At its core, phishing is a cybercrime that uses electronic communication to take advantage of users.
 Attackers attempt to gain sensitive or confidential information, such as usernames and passwords, credit card information, and more by posing as legitimate organizations or individuals.
 They use social engineering to manipulate victims into clicking on malicious links and entering information.

-Phishing was the most prevalent cybercrime in 2020, according to the FBI.
-Reported incidents nearly doubled from 2019 to 2020, with 114,702 in 2019 and 241,324 incidents in 2020.
-Email is still the top way phishing tactics are delivered, with 96% arriving in an inbox; however, there are other tactics outside of email that are being used every day.
+As we head into the second half of 2023, the threat of malware attacks continues to remain a critical concern for businesses of all sizes.
+91% of cyber attacks starts with a phishing email.
+It is still the top way phishing tactics are delivered, with 96% arriving in an inbox; however, there are other social engineering tactics outside of email that are being used every day.
 We’ve broken down these differences below:

 Why is email such an easy target?
 While most people know how to send and receive emails, the same cannot be said about the understanding of how emails are sent or received.
 The simplicity of modern email interfaces lulls users into a false sense of security; however, a potent combination of human error and malicious agents can make emails one of the most dangerous threats to an organization’s security.